 - WHERE CURRENT OF Clause

 - CONNECT BY Clause

-- Functions in Subqueries

-- Parameters in Subqueries

-- Data Dictionary Table and Views in UPDATE Statement

 - ROWID

+- Subqueries in INSERT Statement

-- TO_DATE - EXPLAIN PLAN Statement
+- EXPLAIN PLAN Statement

 See Also: Appendix B, "Supported SQL Syntax and Functions" for more information about restrictions on SQL syntax.

 WHERE CURRENT OF Clause

 UPDATE and DELETE statements with the WHERE CURRENT OF clause are not supported by the gateway because they rely on the Oracle ROWID implementation.
 To update or delete a specific row through the gateway, a condition style WHERE clause must be used.